 Can You Treat Frozen Shoulder If I Have It In Both Arms?

 One recent bilateral frozen shoulder patients was Kathleen Marinaccio, a 49 year old crossfit enthusiast from Los Angeles.
 Kathleen had frozen shoulder in not one but BOTH her shoulders!
 She had been suffering in her right arm for a year before she got it in her left arm and had it for 2 months.
 When she eventually went to see a doctor, they told her they were unaware you can have frozen shoulder in both arms.
-She was literally brought to tears after she regained her range of motion after the OAT Procedure.
+She was literally brought to tears after she regained her range of motion after the MCD Procedure.

 If you suffer from frozen shoulder or if a friend or loved one does, please request a free phone consultation with us.
 Learn about treatment options that are available to you.
 Frozen shoulder is a terrible affliction that more people need to know about.
 It’s doubly painful and debilitating having it in both arms.